Safety and Quality

 Preventing Falls and Harm from Falls

 The focus of this Standard is on prevention.
 GenesisCare has processes in place across the nation to keep our patients falls at zero.
-In the last quarter, the number of falls (requiring intervention) was 9.
-This figure represents a rate of 0.10 falls per 1000 occasions of service.
-During the last quarter, there was a decrease in the number of falls across the business.
-The rate is very low and most falls occur outside our facilities in car parks.
-We continue to ensure we have education, reporting and actions plans in place to prevent falls.
+In the last quarter, the number of falls (requiring intervention) was 10.
+This figure represents a rate of 0.11 falls per 1000 occasions of service.
+During the last quarter, there was slight increase in the number of falls across the business.
+The rate is very low and most falls occur outside our facilities in the car parks.
+We continue to ensure we have education, reporting and action plans in place to prevent falls.

 GenesisCare takes all medication errors very seriously.
 We encourage staff to report all medication incidents no matter how minor they may seem.
 All medication incidents that are occurring are related to documentation of medications or storage processes and provide us with an opportunity to improve our management of medications.
 They are investigated and actioned.
 Any serious medication incidents are investigated thoroughly and monitored by the Safety and Quality teams nationally.
-We had 20 minor patient medication related incidents in the last quarter.
+We had 10 minor patient medication related incidents in the last quarter.
 There has been no patient harm arising from medication prescription or administration.

 Patient Identification and Procedure Matching